Otto Königsberger

-Otto H. Königsberger (13 October 1908 – 3 January 1999) was a German architect who worked mainly in urban development planning in Africa, Asia and Latin America, with the United Nations.
+Otto H. Königsberger (13 October 1908 – 3 January 1999) was a German-Indian architect who worked mainly in urban development planning in Africa, Asia and Latin America, with the United Nations.
+He also proposed plans for developing new cities like Bhubaneswar and Jamshedpur in India.

 Early life

-Königsberger was born in Berlin in 1908, and trained as an architect there at the Technical University of Berlin, graduating in 1931.
+Königsberger was born in Berlin in 1908, and trained as an architect there at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), graduating in 1931.
 In 1933, he won the Schinkel Prize for Architecture for a design for the Olympic Stadium in Berlin.
 However, with the rise to power of the Nazi Party, Königsberger was forced to leave the country, as was his uncle, physicist Max Born.
 Königsberger later illustrated Born's popularized physics text, The Restless Universe (published 1935).